josiasbudaydeveloper/josiasbudaydeveloper/README.md

 # Josias Buday Dias
 ## A Full-Stack JS Developer
 Hi, my name's Josias Buday Dias.
-I'm from Brazil.
-I'm graduate of Superior Technological Course in Analisys and Systems Development at Universidade Estácio de Sá (Digital University from Rio de Janeiro, Brasil).
-In addition, I'm studying and practicing Full Stack JS Development since 02/2021.

-I'm currently at A2-B1 Level English speaker.
+I'm 24 years old and I'm from Brazil.
+I have a degree in Systems Analysis and Development from Universidade Estácio de Sá, a technological higher education course that is similar to an associate's degree

+Currenly, I'm studying and doing the Next.js 14's Official Tutorial, a beautiful and responsive SPA (Single Page Application) Dashboard, totally based on the Next.js's App Router feature and all the main features of a complete application:

+- Authentication,
+- Serverless
+- PostGreSQL on Vercel
+- Pagination

+I consider myself at the B1 to B2 of English Speaking Level.

 ## My techonologies
 ### These are these are the main technologies I currently know: